jasonnguyen0310/Console-based-RPG-game/README.md

 ## Base mode commands
 The commands are always available:

-health: prints player health  inventory: switches to inventory mode  help: prints currently available commands  exit: exits the game
+health: prints player health  \ninventory: switches to inventory mode  help: prints currently available commands  exit: exits the game

 ## Exploration mode commands
 This is the default mode after starting the game.